Jambukeswarar Temple, Trichy – Timings, Water Lingam & Travel Guide

 Q. What is the dress code for Jambukeswarar Temple?

-A. There is no strict dress code, but visitors are expected to dress modestly.
-It is recommended to wear clothes covering shoulders, arms, and legs, out of respect for the sanctity of the temple.
+A. While there is no strict dress code, visitors are expected to dress modestly.
+Clothing that covers the shoulders and knees is recommended out of respect for the temple’s traditions.

-A. Mobile phones are not permitted inside the temple.
-Lockers are provided near the entrance where devotees can safely deposit their phones before entering.
+A. Mobile phones are generally not allowed inside the temple premises.
+Lockers are available near the entrance where visitors can safely deposit their phones before entering.

 Share Your Thoughts – We’d Love to Hear From You!